jrmiller82/pathfinder-2-sqlite/README.md

 Text formatting will be according to github-flavored markdown.

-## Identicle names
+## Identical names

-In the case of identicle names ex.
+In the case of identical names ex.
 Sudden Charge for Fighter vs Barbarian we will use an identifier in brackets ex.
 Sudden Charge (Fighter) vs Sudden Charge (Barbarian) or Lock (Simple) vs Lock (Average).

 ## Ability Scores in Integer Representation